getcarina/getcarina.com/_references/003-Image-registries.md

 JFrog Artifactory is an open-source Maven repository manager that supports the Docker Registry API.
 It is also available as a hosted service for private repositories.

-Architecturally, each Docker registry would be supported as a separate artifactory repository.
-Artifactory will also work as a proxy and caching system for other remote repositories, so that control over build infrastructure can be maintained in a single location.
+Architecturally, each Docker registry would be supported as a separate Artifactory repository.
+Artifactory also works as a proxy and caching system for other remote repositories, so that control over build infrastructure can be maintained in a single location.

 ### Quay.io

 Like Docker Hub, Quay.io offers free hosting for public repositories and a paid service for private ones.
-However, the service is more suited for hosting private repositories, rather than sharing public images.
+However, the service is more suited for hosting private repositories rather than sharing public images.

-Build automation and team level access permissions are supported, as well as multiple integration options to enable better CI and deployment.
+Build automation and team-level access permissions are supported, as well as multiple integration options to enable better continuous integration (CI) and deployment.

 ### Google Container Registry

 Google offers a hosted registry service.
-It comes with a lot of quirks, such as its own client and custom key-based authentication.
+It has some uncommon features for a registry and is not fully compatible with Docker tools.
+It has its own client and custom key-based authentication.

 Images
 ---

-A number of organizations offer custom docker images that serve specific purposes, such as high-security or easy, opinionated application deployment.
+A number of organizations offer custom Docker images that serve specific purposes, such as high-security or easy, opinionated application deployment.

 ### Bitnami

-[Bitnami](https://hub.docker.com/r/bitnami/) focuses on ease-of-use for many popular docker application images.
-These images are available under the bitnami repository on Docker Hub.
+[Bitnami](https://hub.docker.com/r/bitnami/) focuses on ease-of-use for many popular Docker application images.
+These images are available under the **bitnami** repository on Docker Hub.

 ### Tutum

-[Tutum](https://hub.docker.com/u/tutum) manages a set of already configured public images on Docker Hub optimized for Tutum.
-The more popular images are devops related.
+[Tutum](https://hub.docker.com/u/tutum) manages a set of already configured public images on Docker Hub that are optimized for Tutum.
+The more popular images are DevOps related.

 ### Google

-[Google](https://hub.docker.com/u/google) offers popular language environment and linux distro images on Docker Hub.
+[Google](https://hub.docker.com/u/google) offers popular language environment and Linux distribution images on Docker Hub.

 ### Gentoo